-- Testing Center Provides placement, computer literacy, make-up, CLEP and DSST testing. - Tutoring Center Provides one-on-one, drop-in, group, and online tutoring in most subject areas. - Writing Across the Curriculum Center (WACC) Provides one-on-one writing tutoring to students in all subject areas.
+- Testing Center Provides placement, computer literacy, make-up, CLEP and DSST testing. - Tutoring Center Provides one-on-one, drop-in, group, and online tutoring in most subject areas. - Writing Center Provides one-on-one writing tutoring to students in all subject areas.